HMLA-367

 Marine Light Attack Helicopter Squadron 367 (HMLA-367) is a United States Marine Corps helicopter squadron consisting of AH-1Z Viper attack helicopters and UH-1Y Venom utility helicopters.
 Originally commissioned during World War II, the squadron participated in combat operations on Peleliu and Okinawa.
 Reactivated during the Vietnam War, the squadron has served during numerous conflicts since.
-The squadron is based at Marine Corps Air Station Camp Pendleton, California and falls under the command of Marine Aircraft Group 39 (MAG-39) and the 3rd Marine Aircraft Wing (3rd MAW).
+The squadron is based at Marine Corps Air Station Camp Pendleton in California and falls under the command of Marine Aircraft Group 39 (MAG-39) and the 3rd Marine Aircraft Wing (3rd MAW).

 Mission

 The mission of HMLA-367 is to support the Marine Air-Ground Task Force (MAGTF) Commander by providing offensive air support, utility support, armed escort and airborne supporting arms coordination, day or night, under all weather conditions during expeditionary, joint, or combined operations.

 History

 World War II

-Artillery Spotting Division, Marine Observation Squadron 351 (ASD(VMO-351)) was commissioned on December 1, 1943 at Marine Corps Base Quantico, Virginia.
-On January 15, 1944, the squadron was re-designated as Marine Observation Squadron 3 (VMO-3) while preparing to deploy overseas.
-During February 1944, VMO-3 departed San Diego and arrived at Espiritu Santo on March 4, 1944.
+Artillery Spotting Division, Marine Observation Squadron 351 (ASD(VMO-351)) was commissioned on 1 December 1943 at Marine Corps Base Quantico in Virginia.
+On 15 January 1944, the squadron was re-designated as Marine Observation Squadron 3 (VMO-3) while preparing to deploy overseas.
+During February 1944, VMO-3 departed San Diego and arrived at Espiritu Santo on 4 March 1944.
 The squadron spent the next few months in the Russell Islands continuing to train.
-On September 17, 1944, the forward echelon of VMO-3 landed on Peleliu Airfield, two days after the initial invasion.
-The squadron supported operations on Peleliu and on September 28 it also supported the assault on Ngesebus.
-On October 22, 1944 VMO-3 departed Peleliu for the Russell Islands to begin training with III Marine Amphibious Corps artillery.
+On 17 September 1944, the forward echelon of VMO-3 landed on Peleliu Airfield, two days after the initial invasion.
+The squadron supported operations on Peleliu and on 28 September it also supported the assault on Ngesebus.
+On 22 October 1944 VMO-3 departed Peleliu for the Russell Islands to begin training with III Marine Amphibious Corps artillery.

-On March 10, 1945, VMO-3 sailed for Ulithi where it transferred to escort carriers for movement to Okinawa.
-On April 3, 1945, two OY-1 Grasshoppers from VMO-3 landed on Yontan Airfield.
+On 10 March 1945, VMO-3 sailed for Ulithi where it transferred to escort carriers for movement to Okinawa.
+On 3 April 1945, two OY-1 Grasshoppers from VMO-3 landed on Yontan Airfield.
 These were the first American planes to land on the island.
 The squadron commenced operations from Yontan the following day immediately supporting four artillery battalions.
-By April 11, VMO-3 was supporting eleven artillery batteries ashore.
+By 11 April, VMO-3 was supporting eleven artillery batteries ashore.

 Following the surrender of Japan, VMO-3 departed for Northern China in September 1945.
-On October 10, the USS Bougainville (CVE-100) arrived at the Taku Forts, and disembarked VMO-3, which was tasked to support the 3rd Marines.
+On 10 October, the USS Bougainville (CVE-100) arrived at the Taku Forts, and disembarked VMO-3, which was tasked to support the 3rd Marines.
 The squadron participated in the occupation of North China from October 1945 through June 1947.
-VMO-3 relocated to Guam in July 1947 and moved again in May 1949 to Marine Corps Air Station Cherry Point, North Carolina being assigned to the 2nd Marine Aircraft Wing.
-The squadron was decommissioned on August 20, 1949.
+VMO-3 relocated to Guam in July 1947 and moved again in May 1949 to Marine Corps Air Station Cherry Point, North Carolina, being assigned to the 2nd Marine Aircraft Wing.
+The squadron was decommissioned on 20 August 1949.